 Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 Support to the MPO Support to the MPO and its Committees 9123 \$240,000 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed \$355,088 Tasks and work pr year, with variatio Preparing meeting and information materials, including requests by the MI agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website Generally, the exp content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Hosting ap subcommitter tasks and p Posting meeting materials in digital form on the MPO Coordinatir meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated meeting calendar webpage and in hard copies that are and progra Coordinatir Coordinatir tasks and pre- and post-meeting logistics Supporting Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners Regional Transportation Advisory Council (Advisory Council) 9323 \$40,000 Continued support to the Advisory Council.
-Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including \$18,000 Organizing Council me needed, an Support Preparing and distributing informational mate Preparing and distributing informational materials, including documents posted on the MPO's website and via email and post-me Conducting Council me Organizing and hosting virtual Advisory Council meetings and subcommittee meetings Advisory C with disabil identify as o Attending and recording meetings as Hispanic Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes proficiency, • Aligning Ad Public Engc products generally remain the same from year to tions to the level of effort based on the specific MPO and state and federal partners.
+Work entailed \$363,588 Tasks and work pr year, with variatio Preparing meeting and information materials, including requests by the MI agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website Generally, the exp content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Hosting ap subcommitter tasks and p Posting meeting materials in digital form on the MPO Coordinatir meeting calendar webpage and in hard copies that are provided at meetings and progra Coordinatir Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated Coordinatir tasks and pre- and post-meeting logistics Supporting Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners Regional Transportation Advisory Council (Advisory Council) 9323 \$40,000 Continued support to the Advisory Council.
+Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including \$27,000 Organizing Council me needed, an Support Preparing and distributing info Preparing and distributing informational materials, including documents posted on the MPO's website and via email and post-m Conducting Council me Organizing and hosting virtual Advisory Council meetings and subcommittee meetings Advisory C with disabil identify as o Attending and recording meetings as Hispanic Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes proficiency, • Aligning Ao Public Engo products generally remain the same from year to tions to the level of effort based on the specific MPO and state and federal partners.